chadepowell/login-form/README.md

 # Authentication Form

-In this project, I've created a user authentication form web page with a clean and modern design.
+In this project, I've created a user login form web page with a clean and modern design.
 It includes options for users to log in with their email and password or via Google and Facebook.
 The form is user-friendly and visually appealing, with a responsive design and carefully selected fonts.

 ## Tech Stack